-It was in his forties that Beckwith first noticed a stinging, burning sensation in his hip that would come and go.
+It was in his 40s that Beckwith first noticed a stinging, burning sensation in his hip that would come and go.
 Figuring it was part of being an athlete, he kept playing and winning, but as the years passed workups eventually revealed worsening arthritis.

 With the pain interrupting his sleep and affecting his walking, in 2009 he underwent an arthroscopic “cleanout” procedure.